 That criteria is contained in the Search Quality Evaluator Guidelines.

 In the past, this document was kept top-secret, for internal eyes only.
 However, in recent years, after it was repeatedly leaked to the search community, it’s now public – but with so much SEO news noise, it doesn’t get the attention it deserves.

 It’s important to know that search quality raters do not have direct influence of the Google algorithm.
 Rather, their findings are used as feedback on how well the algorithm is locating relevant, useful results for searchers, which the engineers can then use to adjust the algorithm if they see fit.

 The best way to think about this document is being a ‘look under the hood’ at what kinds of results Google ultimately wants its algorithm to find and rank, and what criteria makes for a quality page.

 If we understand what constitutes a quality result, we can plan our own pages accordingly.

-Lesson 1: If a search quality rater evaluates your site, they’re going to give you a Page Quality (PQ) score ranging from ‘Highest’ to ‘Lowest’ based on 4 characteristics
+1. If a search quality rater evaluates your site, they’re going to give you a Page Quality (PQ) score ranging from ‘Highest’ to ‘Lowest’ based on these characteristics